 Support Emerging Musicians Fellowships

-Each will be mentored by a member of the Orchestra and will receive instrument lessons from another Orchestral musician.
+Each musician is currently being mentored by a member of the Orchestra as well as having instrument lessons from another Orchestra member.

-During their time in the orchestra, each Fellow will have full access to the pioneering Musicians Performance & Wellbeing Programme, including physiotherapy, sports massage, injury prevention screening, audiology, and performance psychology.
+The Fellows also have full access to our pioneering Musicians’ Performance & Wellbeing Programme, including physiotherapy, sports massage, injury prevention screening, audiology, and performance psychology.

-We are looking to raise £5,000 per fellow, £20,000 in total, so that we can deliver this programme to its full potential.
-Please consider making a donation in support of the life-changing fellowship.
+Each year, we are hoping to raise £5,000 per Fellow (£20,000 in total) so that we can deliver this unique programme to its full potential.
+Please consider making a donation in support of this life-changing Fellowship.